OpenTalker/SadTalker/README.md

 ## 📋 Changelog (Previous changelog can be founded [here](docs/changlelog.md))

+- __[2023.04.12]__: adding a more detailed sd-webui installation document, fixed reinstallation problem.

 - __[2023.04.12]__: Fixed the sd-webui safe issues becasue of the 3rd packages, optimize the output path in `sd-webui-extension`.

 - __[2023.04.08]__: ❗️❗️❗️ In v0.0.2, we add a logo watermark to the generated video to prevent abusing since it is very realistic.